suprateembanerjee/Object-Occlusion/README.md

 # Object-Occlusion
-Experiments on occluding peoplefrom video scenes
+Experiments on occluding people from video scenes